cristianoliveira/awesome4girls/README.md

     Meet five young women determined to pursue their start-up dreams.
 She Started It is a documentary by Nora Poggi and Insiyah Saeed following Stacey Ferreira, Thuy Truong, Brienne Ghafourifar, Sheena Allen and Agathe Molinar over the course of 2+ years, illuminating the ups and downs these entrepreneurs face in building new businesses.

   - [She++ The Documentary](http://sheplusplus.org/film/)
-    The Documentary (12 min: TV-14 DL; Releasing April 1, 2013) introduces the world of technology by following the stories of smart, creative, and trailblazing good girls gone geek.
+    The Documentary (12 min: TV-14 DL; Released April 1, 2013) introduces the world of technology by following the stories of smart, creative, and trailblazing good girls gone geek.

 ### Jobs
   - [Outreach Program for Women](https://www.gnome.org/opw/)
     Outreach Program for Women has been helping women (cis and trans), trans men, and genderqueer people get involved in free and open source software.
-It provided a supportive community for beginning to contribute anytime throughout the year and offered focused internship opportunities twice a year with a number of free software organizations.
+It provides a supportive community for beginning to contribute anytime throughout the year and offers focused internship opportunities twice a year with a number of free software organizations.

   - [Women in Tech](http://www.womenintechnology.co.uk/)
-    Women in Technology is a commercial organisation committed to assisting suitably qualified and experienced women in their search for career opportunities in information technology.
+    Women in Technology is a commercial organization committed to assisting suitably qualified and experienced women in their search for career opportunities in information technology.

   - [PowerToFly](https://www.powertofly.com/)
     Connecting women with jobs that actually lead to work-life balance.
-Specializing in the remote work for women.
+Specializing in remote work for women.
 In addition to job boards, it contains information about time-management, self-efficacy etc.

 ----